tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # PSK Security Properties {#sec-properties}

-When using external PSK authentication, the use of previously established keys allows TLS endpoints to authenticate the endpoint identities.
+When using external PSK authentication, the use of previously established PSKs allows TLS endpoints to authenticate the endpoint identities.
 However, these keys do not provide privacy protection of endpoint identities (see {{endpoint-privacy}}), nor do they provide non-repudiation (one endpoint in a connection can deny the conversation).